TykTechnologies/tyk-identity-broker/README.md

 Identity providers can be anything, so long as they implement the `tap.TAProvider` interface.
 Bundled with TIB at the moment you have three providers:

-1. Social - Provides OAuth handlers for many popular social logins (such as Google, Github and Bitbucket)
+1. Social - Provides OAuth handlers for many popular social logins (such as Google, Github and Bitbucket), as well as general OpenID Connect support
 2. LDAP - A simple LDAP protocol binder that can validate a username and password against an LDAP server (tested against OpenLDAP)
 3. Proxy - A generic proxy handler that will forward a request to a third party and provides multiple "validators" to identify whether a response is successful or not (e.g. status code, content match and regex)